nilsteampassnet/teampass_doc/docs/api/api-read.md

 <url to teampass>/api/index.php/read/items/<item id1>;<item id2>;<item id3>?apikey=<valid api key>
 ```

-The separator symbol is the semi-column ` ; `.
+The separator symbol is the semicolon ` ; `.

 With

 * `<item idX>` is the item ID

-The format sent back is JSON.
+The response format is JSON.

 ```yaml
 {